microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 ## Steps for the exercise

 1. Use the Azure Portal to deploy a new Azure Virtual Machine that meets the requirements above.

+2. To help you get started in the Azure Portal type in Azure SQL in the search box and choose **Azure SQL** and then choose **Azure SQL** from the Marketplace section.

+3. You should see three choices for Azure SQL.
+Select the Image dropdown for SQL Virtual Machines.
+Based on the requirements choose the least expensive option that meets the requirements and click Create.

+1. You are now in a user experience to **Create a virtual machine** with several tabs starting with **Basics**.

-On the Basics blade, fill in all the information that meet the requirements from this exercise.
+1. On the **Basics** tab, fill in all the information that meet the requirements from this exercise.
 To help you get started, use the **E4ds_v5** Azure VM size.

+1. Per the requirements use the defaults on the Disks, Networking, Management, Monitoring, and Advanced tabs.

-2. Use the SQL Server settings blade to configure SQL Server instance settings.
+2. Use the **SQL Server settings** blade to configure SQL Server instance settings and storage requirements per the requirements.
+Use the defaults for Security and Networking section.

-3. Use the SQL Server settings blade to configure storage for database, transaction log, and tempdb.
-Use the Change configuration link to use a Storage configuration assistant.
+1. Use the *Change configuration* link to use the Storage configuration assistant.
+Make choices based on the requirements for the scenario.
+Take your time and carefully review all options.

     **Tips:** You may need to provision more storage than you need to meet the IOPS and throughput requirements.
 You may also need to choose a different VM size to meet the IOPS and throughput requirements.
 You may also need to choose a different VM size to meet the tempdb requirements.
 Look for any warnings on the Configure Storage screen.

-4. The SQL Server instance port 1433 should NOT be exposed to the public internet.
-All other SQL Server settings in the Azure Portal can be left to their defaults.
+1. Click on the *Change SQL instance settings* to change SQL Server instance settings per the requirements.

+1. Leave all other settings to their defaults.

 5. When you are ready, click on **Review + Create** to start the deployment.
 Monitor the deployment until it is successful.
 It should finish in around 8-10 minutes (mileage can vary).